Skip to primary navigation Skip to content Skip to footer

 Ocean Safety Precautions for Honolua Bay Beach

 Honolua Bay, during the summer months, features calm and clear water.
 But wintertime at this famous Maui snorkeling site brings powerful and dangerous waves.
 When waves are present, visibility drops heavily, so it is not worth putting yourself in danger.
-If no one else is in the water, the chances are likely that it’s best to remain on the shore and take in the magnificent views.
+If no one else is in the water, the chances are likely that it’s best to remain on the shore and instead take in the magnificent views.

-#3 Black Rock Beach, Maui
+#3 Black Rock Beach, Kaanapali

 Black Rock Beach is the most popular snorkeling spot in Kaanapali!
 It features a dramatic lava formation with a maximum depth of about 30 feet.
 According to Hawaiian tradition, this is where souls leap into the afterlife.
 While snorkeling, you can explore a vibrant coral reef teeming with Goatfish and Green Turtles.
 During the winter months in Maui, Humpback Whales often cruise near Black Rock, and you can even hear their songs while snorkeling along the lava formation and observing the unique sea life!